DessimozLab/read2tree/README.md

 ## Installation

-read2tree was built and tested with python 3.5.1.
+read2tree was built and tested with python 3.8.
 To set up read2tree on your local machine please follow the instructions below.

 ```
 git clone https://github.com/DessimozLab/read2tree.git
 cd read2tree
 python setup.py install
 ```

+#### Docker
+The Dockerfile is also available in this repository.
+There is an example how to run in the [test example](#test-example) section.

 ## Run